obgm/libcoap/doc/main.md

 * RFC8768: Constrained Application Protocol (CoAP) Hop-Limit Option

+* RFC8974: Extended Tokens and Stateless Clients in the Constrained Application Protocol (CoAP)

 * RFC9175: CoAP: Echo, Request-Tag, and Token Processing

 There is (D)TLS support for the following libraries